-Things to get our there right off the bat:
+Things to get out there right off the bat, before we launch into this slice of Somerset wedding photography:

 This was an incredible day.
 Abi and Rory are beyond good together.
 Being greeted like an old friend is the best thing.
 Their families are amazing people.
 This has to be the best job in the world.